 - Origins Available:

 The name Fisackerlay belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
-It is a product of their having lived in Fazakerley, a place in Lancashire.
+It is a product of their having lived in Fazakerley, Lancashire.

 Early Origins of the Fisackerlay family

 The surname Fisackerlay was first found in Lancashire at Fazakerley a township, in the parish of Walton-on-the-Hill, union and hundred of West Derby, S. division of the county of Lancaster, 4 or so miles from Liverpool, The township comprises 1565 acres, all are arable as noted in 1321, Fazakerley was described as: the country is extremely flat and treeless, with nothing to recommend it to the passer-by, for it seems to be a district of straight lines, devoid of any beauty.
 "This place was long the residence of an ancient family of the same name, of whom Richard Fazakerley was living in the reign of Henry III.; they intermarried with the families of Walton of Walton, Blundell of Crosby, and Pemberton."

 Some of the family held estates at early times at Walton-On-The-Hill.
 "In the reign of Henry IV. the Fazakerleys acquired the third part of Walton, including Spellawe or Spellow House, by marriage with an heiress of the Waltons; this estate was held by the late Colonel Fazakerley, and was sold by his family to the Earl of Derby."